Financial Fraud Detection Powered by Big Data Analytics

 Avoiding Financial Losses with Big Data and Machine Learning

 Fraud detection solutions powered by Big Data is the best possible way to address global cybersecurity threats.
 Coupled with machine learning and cloud computing, such solutions facilitate the real-time processing and analysis of massive volumes of streaming data.
-Case in point: American Express deployed , which matched customer-related data with algorithms to detect suspicious and fraudulent activity.
+Case in point: American Express deployed a machine-learning model, which matched customer-related data with algorithms to detect suspicious and fraudulent activity.
 The data-driven approach has saved the company $2 billion in potential annual incremental fraud incidents.

 Moreover, fraud detection solutions make invaluable contribution to the company’s information security and protection from external and internal threats.
 In the recent years, internal fraud has become more widespread among employees.
 The internal fraud detection mechanism is similar to that of the credit card type.
 It is an action-based approach including data collection from telephone conversations, website visits, employee transactions, and other work-related activities for specific employee roles.
 All these data allow for the creation of behavior patterns for each role, which helps prevent internal fraudulent activities.

 Big Data analytics is a powerful and intelligent tool that helps not only to detect security risks and fraudulent activity, but also to prevent them in the first place.
 After all, data is the most valuable asset of any business.
 Fraud detection is essential not only in financial terms but regarding customer retention as well.
-Consumers are hypersensitive when it comes to their security. admitted that they would rather have their personal photos leaked than have their financial data compromised.
+Consumers are hypersensitive when it comes to their security.
+A majority of respondents admitted that they would rather have their personal photos leaked than have their financial data compromised.

 In the modern world, data is not just an IT asset; it is a vital part of digital transformation for the banking and financial industry.
 The latter requires high level of cybersecurity, which organizations can ensure relying on modern fraud detection solutions powered by Big Data.